Traditional Kalenjin society: Ceremony

-Traditionally, it was officiated over by an elder and the bride and groom would be blessed by four people carrying bouquets of the sinendet (traditionally auspicious plant) who would form a procession and go round the couple four times and finally the bridegroom and bride would bind a sprig of sekutiet (traditionally auspicious plant) onto each other's wrists.
+Traditionally, the wedding was officiated by an elder; the bride and groom would be blessed by four people carrying bouquets of the sinendet (traditionally auspicious plant) who would form a procession and go round the couple four times.
+Finally the bride and groom would bind a sprig of sekutiet (traditionally auspicious plant) onto each other's wrists.
 This was followed by feasting and dancing.

 Female-female marriages

 Female-female marriages within the Nandi culture have been reported, although it is unclear if they are still practiced, and only about three percent of Nandi marriages are female-female.
-Female-female marriages are a socially-approved way for a woman to take over the social and economic roles of a husband and father.
+Female-female marriages are a socially approved way for a woman to take over the social and economic roles of a husband and father.
 They were allowed only in cases where a woman either had no children of her own, had daughters only (one of them could be "retained" at home) or her daughter(s) had married off.
 The system was practiced "to keep the fire"—in other words, to sustain the family lineage, or patriline, and was a way to work around the problem of infertility or a lack of male heirs.
 A woman who married another woman for this purpose had to undergo an "inversion" ceremony to "change" into a man.
-This biological woman, now socially male, became a "husband" to a younger female and a "father" to the younger woman's children, and had to provide a bride price to her wife's family.
+This biological female, now socially a man, became a "husband" to a younger woman and a "father" to the younger woman's children, and had to provide a bride price to her wife's family.
 She was expected to renounce her female duties (such as housework), and take on the obligations of a husband; additionally, she was allowed the social privileges accorded to men, such as attending the private male circumcision ceremonies.
 No sexual relations were permitted between the female husband and her new wife (nor between the female husband and her old husband); rather, the female husband chose a male consort for the new wife so she will be able to bear children.
-The wife's children considered the female husband to be their father, not the biological father, because she (or "he") was the socially designated father.
+The wife's children considered the female husband to be their father, not the biological father, because they were the socially designated father.

-Festivals & Games
+Festivals and games

 As elsewhere in Africa and the rest of the world, the Kalenjin celebrated various festivals and Kalenjin children had toys and played at different games.